 Federal Reserve efforts to boost liquidity in the banking system haven’t shown proof of helping the economy and are punishing savers, Alleghany Corp.
-(Y) Chief Executive Officer Weston Hicks wrote to shareholders.
+(Y:US) Chief Executive Officer Weston Hicks wrote to shareholders.

 “Much like Theodoric of York, the medieval barber on ‘Saturday Night Live’ whose solution to every health problem was more bloodletting, central bankers continue to force liquidity in the banking system without any objective proof that it is helping,” Hicks said in a letter posted on the New York-based insurer’s website, referring to the character played by comedian Steve Martin on the U.S. television show.
 “We do know that it isn’t helping retirees, pension funds, or insurance companies.”